projecte-aina/spacy/README.md

 # spacy releases

-Beta release for catalan Spacy 3.0 models (for testing only) Based on Ancora corpus annotations and UDEP
+Beta release for catalan Spacy 3.0 models (for testing purposes only)

+Based on Ancora corpus annotations and UDEP

 # Installation: